CodingAvenue/codestop-course-php-advance/content/ErrorHandling/ErrorHandling.q.md

  - It calls the error handling function in the program.

- - It generates the user-defined error message `Divide(): The value '0' as a divisor is not allowed` to an exception at runtime.
+ - It generates the user-defined error message `divide(): The value '0' as a divisor is not allowed` to an exception at runtime.

 :::